Neighborhoods of Tulsa, Oklahoma: The Arts District

-North of The Tulsa Theater on Main Street is the Cain's Ballroom, formerly the garage of the Brady family and the home of Bob Wills and his band, the Texas Playboys.
-The district is also the location of many local artists' galleries, restaurants with late night hours, bars and dance clubs.
+North of the Tulsa Theater on Main Street is the Cain's Ballroom, formerly the garage of the Brady family and the home of Bob Wills and his western swing band, the Texas Playboys.
+The district is also home to many local artists' galleries, restaurants with late-night hours, bars, and dance clubs.
 It is also an emerging gay neighborhood, with several gay or gay-friendly bars and numerous supportive shops and restaurants.

-Today, The Arts District is one of the most diverse areas in all of Tulsa.
+Today, the Arts District is one of the most diverse areas in all of Tulsa.
 It hosts restaurants, clubs, museums, and businesses and is a prime example of urban living.
-There is presently construction which will more than double the number of permanent residents in this artistic enclave.
-The neighborhood's renaissance got a significant boost in late 2012 with the opening of Guthrie Green, a public garden and outdoor stage, on a central plot of land formerly inhabited by commercial buildings.
-Guthrie Green has quickly emerged as a neighborhood focal point, hosting community events, live music and a farmers market.
+The neighborhood's renaissance includes the openings of the Woody Guthrie Center, the Bob Dylan Center, and the Guthrie Green, a public garden and outdoor stage that hosts community events, live music, and a market.